clemchinkj/Simple-Todo-App/README.md

 # TodoMVVM
 Simple todo-list Android app using MVVM architecture

-Designed to add, sort, and prioritize your todo items in an interactive list.
+The app is designed to add, sort, and prioritize your todo items in an interactive list.

+## Libraries
+- Room for persistent storage
+- Dagger-Hilt for dependency injection
+- Coroutines for asynchronous flows

 &ensp;